-sensitive mutants defective Temperature in DNA replication fall into two classes: mutants that stop DNA synthesis immediately when shifted to a non permissive temperature (elongation defective mutants) or others that appear to finish rounds of replication already in progress fail initiate rounds, termed initiation but to new defective mutants (Tomizawa and Selzer, 1979;Y.Hirota, A.Ryter, and F.Jacob, 1968).
+Temperature sensitive mutants defective in DNA replication fall into two classes: mutants that stop DNA synthesis immediately when shifted to a non permissive temperature (elongation defective mutants) or others that appear to finish rounds of replication already in progress initiate new but fail to rounds, termed initiation defective mutants (Tomizawa Selzer, 1979; Y. Hirota, and A.Ryter, and F.Jacob, 1968).
 The genetic locus of the first characterized mutant from this second class was designated dnaA (Wechsler and Gross, 1971).
-The cloning, sequencing (Y.Hirota et al., 1978;Buhk and Messer, 1983; Sugimoto et al., 1979) and a definition of the minimal pairs) required for (245 base autonomous sequence replication of E. coli oriC (Oka et al., 1980) as well as the cloning and sequencing of dnaA (Hansen and von Meyenburg, 1979; Hansen, Hansen, and von Meyenburg, 1982) now allowed for an in vitro biochemical dissection of the specific initiation reaction occurring at the origin with the DnaA initiator protein and was not hindered by the large bulk of chromosomal DNA.
+The cloning, sequencing (Y.Hirota et al., 1978; Buhk and 1983; Sugimoto et al., 1979) and a definition of the minimal (245 pairs) sequence base required for autonomous replication of E. coli oriC (Oka et al., 1980) as well as the cloning and sequencing of dnaA (Hansen and von Meyenburg, 1979; Hansen, Hansen, and von Meyenburg, 1982) now allowed for an in vitro biochemical dissection of the specific initiation reaction occurring at the origin with the DnaA initiator protein and was not hindered by the large bulk of chromosomal DNA.